HassanShafiq/Embedded-Systems/README.md

 ### **~\Cortex-M Bare-Metal<br/>**
 Contains implementations for the course: **Complete ARM Cortex-M Bare-Metal Programming Ground Up™**

 This course teaches Cortex-M Internals, Pointers, Structures, Memory Navigation, Debugging, CMSIS,Assembly etc and how to navigate the microntroller reference manual and datasheet to extract the right  information to professionally  build peripheral drivers (ADC, UART, GPIO, TIMER etc.) and firmware.
-To achieve this goal, no libraries are used in this course, purely ARM Assembly Language and bare-metal embedded C
+To achieve this goal, no libraries are used in this course, purely ARM Assembly Language and bare-metal embedded C.

 ---------------------------------------------------------------------------------
 ### **~\FreeRTOS_On_ARM_TM4C123<br/>**